Planning to have a garage sale? Here’s how to have a successful sale.

 After the sale:

-Ask family and friends if they are interested in your leftovers, if not list them on a site like freecycle and give them away.
-If all else fails to donate your items to charities that can use them; whatever you do, do NOT bring them back into the house!
-Purge as quickly as you can, chances are you’ll find someone or someplace that will take them.
+Ask family and friends if they are interested in any leftover items.
+If not list your items on a site like freecycle to give them away to someone locally or donate to a local charity.
+Whatever way you choose to get rid of your unwanted items do NOT bring them back in the house.
+Chances are you’ll find someone or someplace that will take your donations.

 Hi there!
 I’m Jacqueline Diaz, the voice behind Mayhem & Motherhood and the mother of five wonderful children.
 I enjoy sharing my passion and knowledge about a wide variety of topics such as home management, crafts, to parenting and beyond.
 I am passionate to help you achieve even a little bit of sanity in the chaos we call life.